oddy-boop/Edusync-git/supabase/rls_policies.md

 -   **Target roles:** `authenticated`
 -   **USING expression:** `((student_id_display = public.get_my_student_id()) AND (approval_status = 'approved'::text) AND (published_at IS NOT NULL) AND (published_at <= now()))`

-After adding these, your results management system will be securely and performantly configured.
+After running the helper function SQL and adding these policies, your results management system will be securely and performantly configured.